tranthanhbinh2603/dnSpy/README.md

 [Click here](https://crowdin.com/project/dnspy) if you want to help with translating dnSpy to your native language.

-# Wiki

-See the [Wiki](https://github.com/dnSpy/dnSpy/wiki) for build instructions and other documentation.

 # License

 dnSpy is licensed under [GPLv3](dnSpy/dnSpy/LicenseInfo/GPLv3.txt).